How To Prepare Your House Against Looters

 Prepare for a Fire

-Here are some interesting facts about regular fire extinguishers we have at home, in the garage, or the car.
-All fire extinguishers are labeled with special labels to identify the classification of fuel the extinguisher will be effective:
+Here are some interesting facts about regular fire extinguishers at home, in the garage, or the car.
+All fire extinguishers are labeled with special labels to identify the classification of fuel for which the extinguisher is effective:

 1. Class A Fires: Ordinary combustibles like paper, cloth, wood, rubber, and many plastics.

-2. Class B Fires: Flammable liquids like oil, and gasoline, charcoal lighter, kerosene.
+2. Class B Fires: Flammable liquids like oil, gasoline, charcoal lighter, kerosene.

-3. Class C Fires: Energized electrical equipment like wiring or motors.
-Once the electricity to those is turned off the becomes a Class A.
+3. Class C Fires: These are caused by energized electrical equipment like wiring or motors.
+Once the electricity is turned off, they become Class A fires.

-So when you purchase a fire extinguisher it is extremely important to identify the type of fuel to defend against so you select the correct extinguisher you think may be best for your personal situation to do the job correctly.
+When purchasing a fire extinguisher, it is essential to identify the type of fuel you are defending against to select the extinguisher that will be best for your situation and do the job correctly.

 How To Prepare Your House Against Looters